ben-marlin/jframedemo/src/main/README.md

 Experiment with changing the coordinates to move the triangle to the lower right corner of the window.
 To do this, add the same value to all the `xPoints` and run it - this should move things to the right.
 Experiment with adding more or subtracting.
 When you have it where you want it horizontally, add a number to all the `yPoints` and run it.
 Experiment until you get all your points in the lower right corner and have roughly preserved the star.
 Again, I'm not going to play art critic, but lower right corner counts for something here.

 Try changing the drawPolygon to fillPolygon.
+Experiment with other colors.

 ## Open Ended

 Now, let's open this up to your creativity!
 You know how to draw circles, rectangles, arcs, and polygons.
 You can also draw a line like this: `g.drawLine(startx, starty, endx, endy)`.
 Draw something fun!
 It doesn't have to be a great art project, just something you want to do.
 But put *something* in the lower left corner.
+What holiday is coming up?
+Can you draw something for that?

 ## Wrapping Up